The Big Sick

 Based on: Lu Xun Literary Prize recipient novel of the same name written by Ge Shuiping.

-Mountain Cry is a Chinese tale of a mute girl, Hong Xia (Yueting Lang), who moves to a remote rural village with her abusive husband, La Hong (Yu Ailei), and two children.
+Mountain Cry is a Chinese tale of a mute girl, Hong Xia (Yueting Lang), who moves to a remote rural village with her two children and abusive husband, La Hong (Yu Ailei).

 After her husband is killed by a detonation used in a badger trap set in the woods, a young villager, Han Chong (Ziyi Wang) is blamed for the accident.
 The village council then forces Han to look after the young widow and her children until the debt is paid for killing her husband.